-I am an out-of-network provider, which means that I do not bill insurance directly.
-Rather, I can provide you with a special receipt (called a “superbill”) that your insurance requires you to submit for possible reimbursement depending on your coverage.
+I am an “out-of-network provider,” which means that I do not bill insurance directly.
+You will be responsible for the fee at the time of service.
+I can provide you with a special receipt (called a “superbill”) that your insurance requires you to submit for possible reimbursement depending on your coverage.
 Depending on the type of insurance you have, you may be eligible for reimbursement up to a certain percentage of the fee.
 Click here for more information on how to inquire with your insurance regarding your benefits and mental health coverage.

 Where do I park?

 You may park in any unmarked parking spot.